anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 Modifying the bottom bracket cup is less risky because the cup is sacrificial and replaceable.
 It may reduce the interference fit enough to stop the bearing from being squeezed.

-The main implications are premature bottom bracket wear, small power loss and possible future creaking.
+The main risks of not doing anything are: premature bottom bracket wear, small power loss and possible future creaking.
 Itself, that is not catastrophic, press-fit bottom brackets and bearings are replaceable wear parts.
 But it is still a useful quality signal of the overall frame.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/spcycle2.png">
    <figcaption></figcaption>
 </figure>

 I pursued an unsuccessful claim with AliExpress.
-The seller offered a refund on the frame, but I would have to pay return shipping, which would have cost more than the frame, so I decided to keep it.
+The seller offered a refund on the frame if I covered return shipping, but shipping would have cost more than the frame.

 ### Deep Dive